 Business Tangible Personal Property Tax (BPPT)

-- This includes property owned by the business, property owned personally and used in the business on a full- or part-time basis, property received as a gift, property that is leased or rented, and property that is fully depreciated or expensed for federal tax purposes.
+- Business tangible personal property includes property located in Loudoun County on January 1 that was used or available for use in your business, including furniture, fixtures, computer equipment, machinery, tools, and heavy equipment.
+This includes property owned by the business, property owned personally and used in the business on a full- or part-time basis, property received as a gift, property that is leased or rented, and property that is fully depreciated or expensed for federal tax purposes.

-- These factors vary according to year of purchase and represent the normal devaluation of property that occurs as equipment ages.
+- Business tangible personal property assessments are derived by applying an assessment factor to the property’s original capitalized cost.
+These factors vary according to year of purchase and represent the normal devaluation of property that occurs as equipment ages.

 - Assessments begin at 50% of cost for items purchased in the immediate prior year and decrease by 10% per year to a minimum of 10% of cost for items purchased five or more years ago.

 - The Loudoun County Board of Supervisors sets the personal property tax rates applicable to these assessments.